fauu/Kamite/README.md

 Kamite’s main user interface is a webpage served by a local server that should be opened in your web browser.
 The default address is <http://localhost:4110>.

+**The web client is only guaranteed to work on the most recent versions of Firefox and Chrome**.

 Upon launch, Kamite will, by default: 1) navigate to the above address in the default web browser, 2) open an auxiliary “Control” window, which lets you